 - They assign each customer a “personal design consultant” to help them through the entire process, something no other snap-on veneer company does.

-- They offer a “Premium Plus” model designed with thinner, stronger material, and that includes an extended warranty and can last up to ten years — longer than any other remote snap-on veneer company lays claim to.
+- They claim to offer a “superior model designed with thinner, stronger material,” which includes an extended warranty and can last up to ten years — longer than any other remote snap-on veneer company lays claim to.

 - Removable Veneers USA isn’t the most expensive option, but their veneers are slightly pricier than some other options.